OUR FOCUS

 2021

-Waterbury announces ordinance authorizing creation of the Waterbury Land Bank Authority with the initial slate of directors.
+Waterbury announces the ordinance authorizing creation of the Waterbury Land Bank Authority with the initial slate of directors.
 A Certificate of Incorporation and bylaws are also drafted, aligning closely with state law, in preparation for forming the Waterbury Land Bank.

 2021